 The University attained The HR Excellence in Research Award on September 5th 2011 and was re-accredited in November 2013.
 This recognises our ongoing commitment to The Concordat to Support the Career Development of Researchers.

 The Concordat sets out the expectations and responsibilities of researchers, their managers, employers and funders.
 It aims to increase the attractiveness and sustainability of research careers in the UK and to improve the quantity, quality and impact of research for the benefit of UK society and the economy.

-As part of our commitment to HR Excellence, and following our reaccreditation in November 2013, we have completed a review of our practice against “The Concordat”.
-Below are a 4 year review, a detailed review of actions against the 2013 – 2015 plan, and a revised plan to 2017.
-The Action Plan will be monitored by HR Leadership Team in collaboration with the Research & Knowledge Transfer Committee.
+As part of our commitment to HR Excellence, and following our reaccreditation in May 2016, we continue to review our practice against “The Concordat” and have submitted a review of progress against our 2016-2018 Action Plan and a revised plan for the next two years.
+Below are summary and detailed reviews of actions against the 2016 - 2018 plan, and a revised plan to 2020.
+The Action Plan will be monitored by the Researcher Development and Support Group working in collaboration with College researcher and early career support groups, the HR Leadership Team and reporting to the University Research Committee.

 Concordat Actions Detailed Review Sept 2015 PDF